 For implementations that include EPS/5GS interworking, Option A shall be used.

+For implementations that include EPS features introduced after release 15, Option A shall be used.

+Option A may be used in implementations that do not include EPS/5GS interworking.

 In all cases, the present document specifies the stage 3 for the LI_HI1, LI_HI2 and LI_HI3 interfaces.